bennfocus/codex-cli.el/README.md

 ## Roadmap

 - v0.1 minimal (this release)
-- v0.2 small hydra or transient for core actions and `.dir-locals.el` preamble support
+- v0.2 multi-session for one project
+- v0.3 voice input

 For the full design, see `spec.md`.